JoelMichaelRutter/wax_crate_MS5/README.md

 * **[Microsoft Visio](https://en.wikipedia.org/wiki/Microsoft_Visio)** - Was used to create the front end wireframes and database schema.
 * **[Microsoft Powerpoint](https://en.wikipedia.org/wiki/Microsoft_PowerPoint)** - Used to plan the application features, the data model, write user stories, prepare images for use in this document, prepare the colour palette, write questions for my mentor and just general planning.
 * **[Microsoft Excel](https://en.wikipedia.org/wiki/Microsoft_Excel)** - I used this spreadsheeting tool to create and complete my manual testing spreadsheet.
-* **[Markdown Table From Excel](https://thisdavej.com/copy-table-in-excel-and-paste-as-a-markdown-table/)** - I nifty tool I've been using to save time in terms of my markdown tables.
+* **[Markdown Table From Excel](https://thisdavej.com/copy-table-in-excel-and-paste-as-a-markdown-table/)** - A nifty tool I've been using to save time in terms of my markdown tables.
 All you need to do is create your content via excel, highlight the cells and then copy them into the text field where they will be converted to markdown syntax.

 # **Application Testing**
 Please click [here](testing.md) to see a full breakdown of all testing completed on the application.